STM32-base/STM32-base.github.io/guides/platformio.md

 If you see errors, please check your typing carefully and try again.

-The following options can be used to upload the firmware to the board: Upload option on the `Project Tasks` menu, Upload button on PlatformIO Toolbar, using Command Palette `View: Command Palette > PlatformIO: Upload`, using Task Menu `Tasks: Run Task... > PlatformIO: Upload` or via the `cmd-alt-u / ctrl-alt-u` hotkeys:
+The following options can be used to upload the firmware to the board:

+- Upload option on the `Project Tasks` menu
+- Upload button on PlatformIO Toolbar
+- Command Palette `View: Command Palette > PlatformIO: Upload`
+- Task Menu `Tasks: Run Task... > PlatformIO: Upload`
+- `cmd-alt-u / ctrl-alt-u` hotkeys

 ![Getting Started with PlatformIO Upload]({{ site.url }}/assets/img/guides/platformio/setting-up-project-6.png) {: style="text-align: center;"}